-What is w3m? w3m is a World Wide Web (WWW) text based client which can be used to display html documents as well as a "pager".
-I am sure that everyone who is reading this article and has knowledge about "more" or "less" tools understands what I am 'talking' about when i say you can use the w3m tool as a pager.
+What is w3m? w3m is a World Wide Web (WWW) text based client which can be used to display html documents as well as a pager.
+I am sure that everyone who is reading this article and has knowledge about more or less tools understands what I am talking about when I say you can use the w3m tool as a pager.

 Does w3m support images?
 Yes it does, but you can not view images in a Gnome Terminal or KDE Console, you need an Xterm terminal to display images while browsing with this amazing tool for computer geeks.

-Install w3m In Ubuntu
+a.
+Install w3m

-sudo apt-get install w3m
+# apt-get install w3m w3m-img

+b.
 Google From Terminal

 Do you guys use gmail?
 The cool thing is that you can access your gmail account directly from the terminal via the w3m tool.

 Awesome!
-We can read linux article directly from the terminal.To be honest with you guys I am feeling very 'happy' right now.
+We can read linux article directly from the terminal.To be honest with you guys I am feeling very happy right now.
 Yesterday, while reading something about system administration my google chrome browser crashed and everything went white, I couldn't browse.
 But where there is a terminal, there is always a way.
 I wish a knew this tool before!